 Impact on socio-economic disadvantage?
 Rationale (provide evidence for your rating) People living on a low income compared to most others in Scotland Positive.
 The overarching principle of this work is to reduce child poverty across Ayrshire and Arran.
 The actions being undertaken will help increase income to families and thus resources available to children from benefits through Financial inclusion pathways.
 The action plan aims to reduce or mitigate against the effects of child poverty (which then spans out into wider families); for example we are trying to increase financial inclusion support and reduce the impact of some areas affecting the cost of living.
 People living in deprived areas Positive.
 The overarching principle of this work is to reduce child poverty across Ayrshire and Arran.
-Actions at a local level are more likely to be achieved through the Local Child Poverty Action Plans which are joint plans between Local Authorities and NHS, noted in this report - Check with Health Improvement Leads.
+Actions at a local level are more likely to be achieved through the Local Child Poverty Action Reports (LCPARs) and Plans which are joint plans between Local Authorities and NHS, noted in this report.
+NHS and Local Authorities have a joint duty to deliver annual LCPARs and Public Health deliver this role working closely in partnership with partners to align activities across local and NHS plans and build understanding of the public health impacts of poverty.
 People living in deprived communities of interest Positive.
 The overarching principle of this work is to reduce child poverty across Ayrshire and Arran.
-Actions at a local level are more likely to be achieved through the Local Child Poverty Action Plans which are joint plans between Local Authorities and NHS, noted in this report - Check with Health Improvement Leads.
+Actions at a local level are more likely to be achieved through the Local Child Poverty Action Plans which are joint plans between Local Authorities and NHS, noted in this report.
+In addition to the child poverty workstream of the ICYPTCPB, tackling poverty more broadly sits within the Inclusive Health workstream of Public Health providing us with a key position to target efforts to specific communities of interest such as those affected by violence, homelessness and substance misuse.
 Employment The work being taken forward within NHS Ayrshire & Arran to reduce child poverty also looks at the issue of employment.
 NHS Ayrshire & Arran has an Employability Steering Group, which includes members from our partner organisations to support people into employment.
 A number of initiatives are underway to encourage individuals into employment including Modern Apprenticeships and initiatives such as Project SEARCH.
 NHS Ayrshire & Arran is keen to broaden other routes into employment and continues to explore different avenues.

 If the policy involves a strategic decision you should carry out a Fairer Scotland Duty Assessment.